Rashika21/Attitude-Dynamics/README.md

 In this section a brief discussion on sensors is reported.

 ### Gyroscope
 The gyroscope measures the angular velocity <span>&#969;</span>.
 It is running at a very high frequency so it is also subjected to noise and drift.
-Those can be modelled by a white noise n and a bias b whose derivative b is also a white noise. n is a zero-mean Gaussian noise
+Those can be modelled by a white noise <u>n</u> and a bias b whose derivative b is also a white noise. n is a zero-mean Gaussian noise
-\underline{b}